Pig oil does not absorb moisture. It is a hydrocarbon-based lubricant that repels water and other fluids.

 Additionally, PAG oil is resistant to degradation by water and oxidation.

-Foaming reduces the efficiency of the compressor by preventing proper lubrication, while emulsifying leads to deposits that can clog up the system.
+Foaming reduces the efficiency of the compressor by preventing proper lubrication, while emulsifying leads to deposits that can clog up the System.
 Neither of these problems will occur when using mineral oil.
-3 .
+3.

 Which Refrigerant Oil is Hygroscopic?

-Removing moisture from poe oil
+Removing moisture from the oil

-How Long Does Pag Oil Last
+How Long Does PSystem Last

 Mineral Oil is Clear to Light Yellow, And Pag Oil is Usually a Light ________ Color.